Fintan-contents/sprint-visibility-check-guide/en/README.md

 ## When to use this document

- * After completion of the second phase of sprint planning (planning and decomposition)
+ * After completion of the second phase of sprint planning (planning and decomposing task)
    * Check the team’s total development hours against the planned man-hours for the sprint to judge whether the workload is feasible.
  * Daily scrums
    * Check the team’s remaining development hours against the remaining tasks (total remaining working hours) for the sprint to confirm the outlook (whether the pace is achievable).